kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart_Swift.md

 ## Quick Start Using Swift

-In this ssection, you'll learn how to build a simple video application using the Swift programming language.
+In this section, you'll learn how to build a simple video application using the Swift programming language.

 ### Create the Project